-The fruity taste is pleasant, and as it doesn’t provide a harsh aftertaste, asthmatics may find it to their tastes.
+The fruity taste is pleasant, and as it doesn’t provide a harsh aftertaste.
 If your condition causes you anxiety, you won’t feel it once the high kicks in.
 Afghan Kush provides users with a feeling of pure bliss that takes your mind off your troubles.
-It also contains anti-inflammatory terpenes, humulene, and caryophyllene, which could help with your conditions.
+It also contains common cannabis terpenes like humulene and caryophyllene.

 2 – Charlotte’s Web

-This marijuana strain made its name by helping a girl named Charlotte Figi, who had Dravet’s Syndrome.
-She went from having hundreds of seizures to a couple per month after using Charlotte’s Web.
+This marijuana strain made its name by helping a girl named Charlotte Figi, who had Dravet’s syndrome.
+Charlotte went from having hundreds of seizures to just a couple per month after using Charlotte’s Web.
 It was developed by the Stanley Brothers and is known for having less than 1% THC and up to 17% CBD.

 It is a sativa-dominant hybrid which provides no psychedelic effects.
-As a result, you can give your child Charlotte’s Web safe in the knowledge that it won’t cause them to get high.
-Those who use this strain say it provides them with an overall improvement in mood; they also report feeling focused and energized.
+Those who use the Charlotte’s Web strain say it provides them with an overall improvement in mood; they also report feeling focused and energized.

-The very high CBD levels can help combat inflammation and perhaps relieve pain.
-For many parents, it is the weed of choice for their children, but adults also enjoy the analgesic effects, coupled with the feeling of relaxation.
-Charlotte’s Web is also used to treat depression, anxiety, and stress.
+The very high CBD levels can also help to combat inflammation and perhaps relieve pain.
+For many parents, it is the cannabis strain of choice.
+Users may enjoy the analgesic effects, coupled with the feeling of relaxation.
+Charlotte’s Web is also commonly used to treat depression, anxiety, and stress.

 3 – Amnesia Haze

-Amnesia Haze is known for its earthy citrus scent and is a cross of multiple strains including a Thai, Jamaican, Cambodian, a Hawaiian Sativa, a South Asian and Afghani Indica, and Haze.
-It won first prize in the 2004 Cannabis Cup and also won the top prize in the 2012 Sativa Cup.
+Amnesia Haze is known for its earthy citrus scent and is a cross of multiple strains including those with Thai, Jamaican, and Cambodian genetics.
+It won first prize in the 2004 Cannabis Cup, and also won the top prize in the 2012 Sativa Cup.

 Users also claim this strain provides them with an energy boost and is a prime example of a sociable strain.
-Individuals with severe asthma may also feel down because their condition inhibits daily activities.
 If you are feeling depressed or have a mood disorder, Amnesia Haze can lift your spirits, and give you a blast of energy.

 4 – Cheese

-When you smoke this marijuana strain, which was probably created in the 1980s, you will probably feel relaxed and calm after a couple of tokes.
+When you smoke this marijuana strain, which by most accounts was created in the 1980s, you will usually feel relaxed and calm after just a couple of tokes.
 Soon enough, you’ll find it hard to suppress your smile as you feel happy and uplifted.
 It is a powerful mood booster, and could even help you become inspired.

 The indica effects begin to take hold after a while and provide you with a body high that could result in couch lock.
-If you have body pains, especially chest pain due to asthmatic coughing, Cheese could help soothe you.
-Incidentally, make sure you have snacks available because this weed often causes a severe case of the munchies.
+If you have body pains, Cheese could help soothe you.
+Incidentally, make sure you have snacks available because this cannabis often causes a severe case of the munchies.

 5 – Cannatonic

 The high you’ll feel is mellow and relaxed.
-If you are feeling stressed out about your condition, Cannatonic lightens your mental load.
+If you are feeling stressed out, Cannatonic lightens your mental load.
 Users report feeling optimistic and relaxed when this strain kicks in.
 You may feel uplifted, but there is no sudden burst of energy.
 Instead, the high is a calm and soothing one that brings a smile to the face.